eabeam/HCOL185.f22/independentresearch.md

    - Descriptive title

-   - Abstract that summarizes the paper and findings in **250 words or fewer**
+   - Abstract that summarizes the paper and findings in **150–250 words**

 2. **Introduction: **This will be an economics-style introduction, following [the introduction formula](https://blogs.ubc.ca/khead/research/research-advice/formula). *Roughly 2–3 pages double spaced*
    1. Note minimum number of references required, noted in [final paper template](research-paper-template.docx)